 Where can I get my card?

-In a Metropolitan ticket office or by mail.
+In a Metropolitan ticket office.

 What documents do I need to show to obtain or renew a card at a Metropolitan ticket office?